davidje13/react-hook-countdown/README.md

   unix epoch).
 - `interval`: number of milliseconds between refreshes; this will control how often the component is re-rendered, and will be used to quantise the returned remaining milliseconds.
-Defaults to 50 milliseconds.
 - `getTimeFunction`: a function which takes no arguments and returns the current time in milliseconds since the unix epoch.
 Defaults to `Date.now`.